softwarepronto/azure-docs/articles/storage/common/storage-use-azurite.md

 ### [Visual Studio](#tab/visual-studio)

 Azurite is automatically available with [Visual Studio 2022](https://visualstudio.microsoft.com/vs/).
-The Azurite executable is updated as part of Visual Studio new version releases.
-If you're running an earlier version of Visual Studio, you can install Azurite by using either Node Package Manager, DockerHub, or by cloning the Azurite GitHub repository.
+When Visual Studio is updated to a newer version release, the Azurite executable is updated in conjunction.
+If you're running an earlier version of Visual Studio, the tabs npm, Docker Hub and GitHub can be used to install Azurite locally or to make Azure availabe via a Docker container.

 ### [Visual Studio Code](#tab/visual-studio-code)